Productivity tips, tricks and hacks for academics (2015 edition)

 Carrying around a thin tablet holding all of the research papers you have read (and the ones you want to read) salvages otherwise wasted time.

-Storing these papers in the cloud makes access easy.
+Keeping these papers in cloud storage makes access easy.

 These devices reclaim a lot of dead time with productive reading, particularly peer-reviewing for conferences and journals.